News Feed

 "The soldiers on this front are recording the participation of mercenaries from China, Tajikistan, Uzbekistan, Pakistan, and African countries in the war.
 We will respond," Zelensky said in a statement.

-He added that the discussions also focused on recruitment issues and increasing access to drone technology — a critical factor in Ukraine's ongoing defensive and reconnaissance efforts.
+Zelensky added that the discussions with the commanders also focused on recruitment issues and increasing access to drone technology — a critical factor in Ukraine's ongoing defensive and reconnaissance efforts.

 China has denied involvement, claiming it urges its citizens to avoid armed conflicts.
 Moscow has also used some 12,000 North Korean troops deployed by Pyongyang to counter the Ukrainian incursion in Kursk Oblast.